Giants promote RB Walter, release QB Tanney

 The New York Giants promoted Austin Walter from the practice squad to be the club's third running back for Thursday night's game against the New England Patriots.
 New York waived third-string quarterback Alex Tanney to open up the roster spot.

 He hasn't appeared in a game for New York but saw action in one game for the Tennessee Titans in 2015, going 10-of-14 passing for 99 yards and one touchdown in the regular-season finale against the Indianapolis Colts.
-New York will also be without tight end Evan Engram (knee) and wide receiver Sterling Shepard (concussion) against the Patriots.
+New York will also be without tight end Evan Engram (knee) and wide receiver Sterling Shepard (concussion).

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)